 Best Overall: Cuisinart GR-4N 5-in-1 Griddler

-The Cuisinart 5-in-1 Griddler is an excellent appliance that not only serves as a compact grill but also a griddle and panini press.
-Specifically, the reversible plates have five functions: contact grill, panini press, full grill, full griddle, and half grill, half griddle, so you can make everything from burgers and steaks to pancakes, omelets, and grilled cheese.
-Just turn the center dial to choose "griddle" for flat-lay cooking or "grill/panini" for closed-top cooking.
-The left and right dials control the temperature.
+This 5-in-1 griddler is a top-of-the-line appliance that functions not only as a compact, indoor grill but also as a griddle and panini press.
+The reversible plates offer five major functions including a contact grill, panini press, full grill, full griddle, and half grill/half griddle, which gives you the option to whip up anything from burgers to sandwiches to eggs to bacon to pancakes.
+Simply adjust the dial to opt for "griddle" for flat-lay cooking or "grill/panini" for closed-top cooking.
+Once you’ve selected the cooking surface, you can adjust the left and right dials to control the temperature easily.

 Best with Lid: PowerXL Smokeless Grill